AbhishekSinghChaudhary/Credit_Card_Financial_Dashboard/README.md

 # Credit_Card_Financial_Dashboard
 Power bi Dashboard
 Project objective:
-In my credit_card_financial_dashboard project, I extract data from GitHub, load it into PostgreSQL, and create a database with a corresponding table.
-Then, I connect Power BI to PostgreSQL, importing and refining the data with DAX queries.
-Utilizing Power BI's visualization tools, I craft a dashboard with various charts, providing insights.
-Notably, I work with real-time datasets, ensuring updates in PostgreSQL reflect instantly in Power BI.
-Employing business analysis techniques, I focus on requirements elicitation, data profiling, and stakeholder interviews to align the dashboard with business objectives and drive actionable insights.
+The objective of the credit_card_financial_dashboard project is to create a dynamic and insightful visualization tool that allows stakeholders to monitor and analyze credit card financial data effectively.
+This involves integrating data from GitHub into a PostgreSQL database, connecting it with Power BI for visualization, and designing a dashboard that provides real-time insights into credit card financial metrics.
+Additionally, the project aims to leverage business analysis techniques to ensure the dashboard meets stakeholders' requirements and facilitates informed decision-making.

 Dataset:
 Financial Dataset